Ctr-cv/ECE298A_BNN/README.md

 ### Debug Outputs: `uo_out[3:0]`

-These bits optionally reflect intermediate neuron activations from Layer 2 (neurons 9–12) and are primarily used for simulation and testing purposes.
+These bits optionally reflect intermediate neuron activations (after layer 1, before layer 2) and are primarily used for simulation and testing purposes.

 ### Bidirectional Pins: `uio[7:0]`